Sunesis Pharmaceuticals – Consenus Indicates Potential 535.7% Upside

-Sunesis Pharmaceuticals found using ticker (SNSS) now have 3 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 6 and 1 with a mean TP of 2.67.
-Now with the previous closing price of 0.42 this would imply there is a potential upside of 535.7%.
-There is a 50 day moving average of 0.62 and the 200 moving average now moves to 0.55.
-The company has a market capitalisation of $48m.
-Find out more information at: http://www.sunesis.com
+Sunesis Pharmaceuticals found using ticker (SNSS) have now 3 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The range between the high target price and low target price is between 6 and 1 calculating the mean target price we have 2.67.
+Given that the stocks previous close was at 0.42 this would indicate that there is a potential upside of 535.7%.
+The 50 day MA is 0.61 and the 200 moving average now moves to 0.54.
+The company has a market capitalisation of $54m.
+Company Website: http://www.sunesis.com

 Sunesis Pharmaceuticals, a biopharmaceutical company, focuses on the development and commercialization of targeted inhibitors for the treatment of solid and hematologic cancers.
 Its lead program is vecabrutinib, a non-covalent inhibitor of Bruton’s tyrosine kinase (BTK), which is in Phase 1b/2 clinical trial in B-cell malignancies.
 The company is also developing SNS-510, which is in preclinical pharmacology studies for the treatment of solid tumor and hematologic malignancies; TAK-580, a pan-Raf inhibitor program that is in Phase 1 clinical trial for the treatment of pediatric low-grade glioma; and vosaroxin, a topoisomerase 2 inhibitor, which completed a Phase 3 trial in patients with relapsed or refractory acute myeloid leukemia.
 It has a collaboration agreement with Biogen Idec MA to discover, develop, and commercialize small molecule BTK inhibitors; and license agreement with Takeda Pharmaceutical Company Limited to develop and commercialize preclinical inhibitors of PDK1.
 Sunesis Pharmaceuticals was founded in 1998 and is headquartered in South San Francisco, California.